hariyebk/My-Digital-Space/content/english/pages/portfolio.md

 <br>

-HabeshaPics is a dynamic and fully responsive social media application inspired by Instagram.
-With HabeshaPics, users can explore a vibrant community of creators, sharing captivating moments through photos.
+HabeshaPics is a dynamic and responsive social media application inspired by Instagram.
+With HabeshaPics, users can follow/unfollow their friends, sharing captivating moments through photos.
 The platform offers a seamless and intuitive interface for users to discover, interact with, and share visual content.

 Tech-Stack - **React** , **Typescript**, **appwrite**, **shadcn-ui**